WesselKroos/youtube-ambilight/README.md

 [![Opera addons](https://github.com/WesselKroos/youtube-ambilight/blob/master/assets/browsers/Opera.png?raw=true)](https://addons.opera.com/nl/extensions/details/youtube-ambilight/)

+## Requirement
+A video card with a score of at least 5000 points in the PassMark Video Card Benchmark is recommended.
+Check your video card's score here: https://www.videocardbenchmark.net/gpu_list.php With a score lower than 5000 the extension will still work but it is likely that the YouTube video page will be slow and/or stuttering.

 ## Privacy & Security
 - This extension only runs on tabs that start with the url https://www.youtube.com.
 The extension will only activate the ambilight effect on YouTube's /watch page